moji1x/STEPIDLER/README.md

 LOGIN = YOUR STEAM ACCOUNT LOGIN
 PASS = YOUR STEAM PASSWORD

-GAME = YOU HAVE TO PUT ID'S OF GAME YOU WANT TO IDLE - FOR CSGO IS 730 BECOUSE = https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/
+GAME = YOU HAVE TO PUT ID'S OF GAME YOU WANT TO IDLE - FOR CSGO IS 730 BECAUSE = https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/

 https://store.steampowered.com/app/HERE IS YOUR GAME ID/CounterStrike_Global_Offensive/